ninekorn/sccsunity-voxel-portefolio-draft-wip/README.md

 <img WIDTH=500 src="https://i.ibb.co/zJqGB6Y/Capture-2023-01-08-122041.png" alt="Capture-2023-01-08-122041" border="0">

-My new development on using compute shaders to calculate the map needed for my universe script to create vertices/triangles from a threadpool. universe Rev2:
+My new development on using compute shaders to calculate the map needed for my universe script to create vertices/triangles from a threadpool.
+Referenced from how sebastian lague did it in his marching cubes tutorial on github and youtube. universe Rev2:

 <img WIDTH=500 src="https://i.ibb.co/7KKHtTK/Capture-2023-01-08-122113.png" alt="Capture-2023-01-08-122113" border="0">